 The Wesleyan Church founded Oklahoma Wesleyan University (OKWU) in order to provide higher education within a Christian environment primarily for Wesleyan youth.
-Its predecessor, Bartlesville Wesleyan College (BWC), was established on the Bartlesville campus as a result of a series of mergers, which included Colorado Springs Bible College (founded in 1910 in Colorado Springs, Colorado), Pilgrim Bible College (founded in 1917 in Pasadena, California), and Holiness Evangelistic Institute (founded in 1932 in El Monte, California and later named Western Pilgrim College).
+Its predecessor, Bartlesville Wesleyan College (BWC), was established on the Bartlesville campus as a result of a series of mergers, which included Rocky Mountain Missionary and Evangelistic School in 1905 which later became Colorado Springs Bible College (founded in 1910 in Colorado Springs, Colorado), Pilgrim Bible College (founded in 1917 in Pasadena, California), and Holiness Evangelistic Institute (founded in 1932 in El Monte, California and later named Western Pilgrim College).

 In 1959, the Bartlesville campus was purchased, and Colorado Springs Bible College was moved to Bartlesville, Oklahoma.
 The college, renamed Central Pilgrim College, held its first classes in September 1959.
 The following fall, Western Pilgrim College was merged with Central Pilgrim College.
 The name Bartlesville Wesleyan College was adopted in 1968 after the merger of the Wesleyan Methodist and Pilgrim Holiness churches.
 In the fall of 1972, Miltonvale Wesleyan College (founded in Miltonvale, Kansas by the Wesleyan Methodist Church in 1909) was consolidated with BWC on the Bartlesville campus.
 During this process of consolidation, a decision was made to create a four-year liberal arts college.
 In 1974 the Oklahoma State Regents for Higher Education affirmed Bartlesville Wesleyan College as a four-year liberal art, degree-granting institution.
 BWC received accreditation with the Higher Learning Commission in 1978.
-Planning to expand its offerings to include graduate degrees, BWC changed its name to OKWU in August of 2001.
+Planning to expand its offerings to include graduate degrees, BWC changed its name to Oklahoma Wesleyan University in August of 2001.